 - Electric Vehicle Basics - U.S. Department of Energy

-- Benefits of Electric Vehicles - U.S. Department of Energy
+- Information on Electric Vehicle Charging - U.S. Department of Energy

 - Electric Vehicle Savings Calculator - ChargeEVC (for "avg. cost per kWhr," put our standard $0.109 rate)